-This is a list of my technical evangelism writing.
+This is a list of my writing in software and related topics.

 See here for my writing about the Intelligence Explosion.